books

 -How to Make Blue Prints

 This is the very simplest and one of the most useful kinds of photography.
-You need but very little material to make the pictures with and the little you need will cost less than a dollar. ...
+You need but very little material to make the pictures with and the little you need ...

 -Another Kind of Contact Printing